 - 2 microwave-safe bowls

-- a cup or bowl with a flat bottom (or a tortilla press!) to flatten cookies
+- a glass with a flat bottom (or a tortilla press! to flatten cookies

 Ingredients